stonepros/stone/doc/foundation.rst

 Joining
 =======

-For information about joining the Ceph Foundation, please contact membership@linuxfoundation.org.
+For information about joining the Stone Foundation, please contact membership@linuxfoundation.org.